karhoo/web-lib-demand/docs/modules/_karhoo_demand_api.md

 <h1>Karhoo Demand API</h1>

 This library provides the ability to contact Karhoo's public API and allows you to send and receive network calls and responses.
-The **Demand API Library** is designed to enable its consumers to integrate faster because they don't need to create their own complete network stack.
+The **Demand API** is designed to enable it's consumers to integrate faster because they do not need to create their own complete network stack.
 <br />

 [**Read The Docs**](https://developer.karhoo.com/reference#karhoo-api-explorer)